CPA 2021 Virtual Event:

 WILL WORKSHOPS BE INCLUDED IN THE VIRTUAL OFFERING?

 The CPA’s 2021 Virtual Event will include professional development workshops of varying length (6-hours, 3-hours, and 85-minutes) and varying CE Credit (6-credits, 3-credits, 1-credit).
-Workshops will be offered throughout the three-week span of the virtual event at a cost over-and-above the virtual event registration.
+3- and 6-hour workshops will be offered during the week of May 31-June 4 at a cost over-and-above the virtual event registration.
+85-minute workshops will be offered throughout the three-week span of the virtual event.

-Individuals interested in participating in one of the 3- or 6-hour workshops as a virtual event delegate will be able to register for them as part of the virtual event registration process.
-Individuals wishing to register solely for one or more 3- or 6-hour workshops, without participating in the virtual event, will be able to do so but will have to register via a mechanism different from the virtual event platform.
+Individuals interested in participating in one of the 3- or 6-hour workshops as a virtual event delegate will need to register for them separately from the virtual event registration process.
+Individuals wishing to register solely for one or more 3- or 6-hour workshops, without participating in the virtual event, will be able to do so.

 GIMME 5S ARE NOT LISTED AS A PRESENTATION TYPE?
 WHAT DOES THAT MEAN?